Respected Author Debunks Climate Change in Exclusive Interview

 Although he has studied banking and monetary issues for years, Griffin in this interview also gave his current assessment of the privately owned and controlled Federal Reserve System, while touching on other issues, including energy alternatives, with his characteristic blend of wit, wisdom, and purpose.
 He doesn’t simply stay informed and encourage others to do so, he takes the crucial extra step of outlining what must be done to get beyond exposure and ultimately find solutions to the myriad problems facing the people of the U.S. and the rest of the world.

-“It’s not just an interest in more information, and the desire to become better informed—all of which is important, of course—it’s this urgency we have to change the future, otherwise it’s not going to go well for us,” he remarked.
+“It’s not just an interest in more information, and the desire to become better informed—all of which is important, of course—it’s this urgency we have to change the future.
+Otherwise, it’s not going to go well for us,” he remarked.

-“I was blown away by the wealth of information that these experts brought with them,” he said, referring to the scientists, professors, educators and journalists from the U.S., UK and Canada who spoke at the FFI congress on global warming.
+“I was blown away by the wealth of information that these experts brought with them,” he said, referring to the scientists, professors, educators, and journalists from the U.S., UK, and Canada who spoke at the FFI congress on global warming.
 He added that he was surprised how much he still didn’t know about climate matters upon hearing how much information congress participants added to the knowledge base.

 See AFP’s report on the FFI climate conference here.